Position: Mental Health Therapist

-- Assess, evaluate and provide mental health and/or substance abuse services including individual, group and family therapy/counseling, rehabilitation, crisis intervention and intensive care coordination, case management services for youth with serious emotional disturbance utilizing culturally-sensitive, client/family-centered, trauma responsive, strength-based, wellness and recovery models of service delivery.
+- Assesses, evaluates and provides mental health and/or substance abuse services including individual, group and family therapy/counseling, rehabilitation, crisis intervention and case management services for persons with serious mental illness or youth with serious emotional disturbance utilizing culturally-sensitive, client/family-centered, strength-based, wellness and recovery models of service delivery.

-- Performs VBH SMHS/EPSDT clinical documentation and maintains EPSDT productivity according to department expectations.
+- Performs clinical documentation and maintains productivity according to department standards.

-- In collaboration with other members of the multi-disciplinary team, including consumers and family members, participates in the completion of all required documents according to the VBH SMHS/EPSDT contract and completes timely completion into the Avatar electronic health record.
+- In collaboration with other members of the multi-disciplinary team, including consumers and family members, participates in the development of treatment plans, coordinates treatment, case management and discharge planning.

 - Collaborates on behalf of the consumer/family with other support services provided by health care, social services agencies and community organizations.

-- Participates in training on various topics including those outlined in the VBH/Interface contract including but not limited to cultural competency, clinical practice, compliance, treatment or service planning, case management, co-occurring disorders and substance abuse.
+- Participates in training on various topics such as cultural competency, clinical practice, compliance, treatment planning, case management, co-occurring disorders and substance abuse.

 - Provides administrative support services including outreach and information about how to access and apply for state and federal programs (such as Medi-Cal), performs pre-screening and assists in paperwork completion to determine eligibility.